element-hq/ems-docs/ee-installer/src/install-poc.md

 same installer and operator, but are intended to be deployed into a full kubernetes environment.

+POC installations are not intended to be run for production purposes.
+You should plan on having a different installation for your production environment.
+The settings that you use with the installer will carry over for your production install, but your rooms and spaces will not.

 To get started with a POC installation, there are several things that need to be considered and this guide will work through them: